 If there are additional enrichments required, such as joining with user property tables or deriving custom user_ids, please contact us.

 In order to perform the following steps you must have administrative access to the AWS Console as well as your Redshift database.

-The first step is to grant access to your Redshift cluster when accessed from Indicative's IP addresses.
+The next step is to grant access to your Redshift cluster when accessed from Indicative's IP addresses.
 This involves creating a new Security Group in your VPC.

-4. Fill out Name tag, Group name, and Description like below.
+4. Fill out Name tag and copy the Group name and Description from Indicative.
 Make sure you choose the VPC that also includes your Redshift cluster.
 Click “Yes, Create” to continue.
 We recommend using the values below.

 5. Add Indicative's IP addresses to the newly created Security Group

 d.
 Add the following three rules to allow access to your Redshift cluster to Indicative's IPs:

 - Type: Redshift; Source: 220.127.116.11/32